django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 pull request back into the appropriate branch of the django-helpdesk repository.

+Short story:

+* pull requests for `master` are for bugfixes to current release
+* pull requests for `develop` are for major features in future release

+Longer story:

-In general, we use the following git branching scheme:
+In general, our git branching scheme looks like the following.

+* `master` always points to the latest major release, plus bugfixes
-* `master` always refers to development for the next major release
+* `develop` always points to development for the next major release
 * major releases are found in their own branches:

   * `0.2.x` is the branch for the 0.2 release and any bugfix releases
   * `0.1` is the branch for the legacy code; it is no longer supported

-If you are submitting a patch for a 0.2 release, apply your pull request to the `0.2.x` branch.
-If you are helping develop the next release, apply your patches to the `master` branch.
+If you are submitting a patch for a 0.2 release, apply your pull request to the `master` branch.
+Once patches are tested and gathered into a new bugfix release, it will be merged into the `0.2.x` branch by a maintainer.

+If you are helping develop the next release, apply your pull requests to the `develop` branch instead.

+We reserve the right to decline a pull request if it is not for the appropriate branch.
+For example, major new features shouldn't be applied to the `master` branch, and will be rejected.

 Wherever possible please break git commits up into small chunks that are specific to a single bit of functionality.
 For example, a commit should *not*